10.5 — Arithmetic conversions

 • If one operand is an integral type and the other a floating point type, the integral operand is converted to the type of the floating point operand (no integral promotion takes place).

-• If one operand is signed and the other unsigned, special rules apply (see below)
+• After promotion, if one operand is signed and the other unsigned, special rules apply (see below)

 • Otherwise, the operand with lower rank is converted to the type of the operand with higher rank.